Welcome to the Marin School of Environmental Leadership (MarinSEL)

 American University, Cal Poly Pomona, CSU Long Beach, CSU Monterey Bay, Hampshire College, Humboldt State University, Sacramento State University, San Francisco State University, Santa Monica College, Santa Rosa Junior College, Seattle University, UC Berkeley, UC Riverside, University of British Columbia, University Hawaii at Manoa, University of Massachusetts Amherst, University of New Haven, University of New Mexico, University of Pennsylvania, University of Puget Sound

-Arcadia University, Boston University, CSU Channel Islands, CSU Chico, CSU San Marcos, CSU Sonoma, Denver University, DePaul University, Dominican University, Eastern Oregon University, Embry-Riddle Aeronautical University, Evergreen State College, Hofstra University, Loyola University Chicago, Nevada University (Reno), New Mexico State University, Northeastern University, Northern Arizona University, Northwestern University, Pace University, Portland State University, San Diego State University, San Jose State University, Sonoma State University, Southern Oregon University, St. Edward's University, Stephens College, UC Davis, UC Irvine, UC Los Angeles, UC San Diego, UC Santa Barbara, UC Santa Cruz, University of Colorado Boulder, University of Portland, University of San Francisco, University of Texas at Austin, University of the Pacific, University of Victoria, University of Virginia, Washington College, Western Washington University, Whittier College
+Arcadia University, Boston University, CSU Channel Islands, CSU Chico, CSU San Marcos, CSU Sonoma, Denver University, DePaul University, Dominican University, Eastern Oregon University, Embry-Riddle Aeronautical University, Evergreen State College, Hofstra University, Loyola University Chicago, Nevada University (Reno), New Mexico State University, Northeastern University, Northern Arizona University, Northwestern University, Pace University, Portland State University, San Diego State University, San Jose State University, Sonoma State University, Southern Oregon University, St. Edward's University, Stephens College, UC Berkeley, UC Davis, UC Irvine, UC Los Angeles, UC San Diego, UC Santa Barbara, UC Santa Cruz, University of Colorado Boulder, University of Portland, University of San Francisco, University of Texas at Austin, University of the Pacific, University of Victoria, University of Virginia, Washington College, Western Washington University, Whittier College